 OTrack has empowered the Senior Leadership Team to embrace data and apply it in a diverse range of situations.
-Bespoke reports have been created to meet the individual needs of the staff members.
-We have been really impressed with the ‘can-do’ attitude of all the staff that we have encountered both in person and via email/ phone.
+We have been really impressed with the ‘can-do’ attitude of all the staff that we have encountered both in person and via email and phone.

 Each phase leader has a core responsibility, with additional TLR holders supplementing key areas in school.
 OTrack is an invaluable tool for these staff to ensure that their subject and ultimately the children make rapid and sustained progress as they move through the school.